SuryaPSG/Omnifood/README.md

 # Omnifood
- Omnifood Web Project, designed using HTML, CSS & tiny bit of JS
+Omnifood is a fictional company which delivers food to the customers based on the subscription plans

+ ## About
+ This landing page is designed using HTML5,CSS3 and tiny bit of JS.
+This is mainly designed during my learning phase of HTML,CSS.